cecilegltslmcs/ETL-reddit/README.md

 # Collection of Reddit Post

-*Last update: 9th August 2023*
+*Last update: 23th November 2023*

---> Update for new version incoming...
+## Deprecated: This project is deprecated because of the pricing changes of [Reddit API](https://www.techtarget.com/whatis/feature/Reddit-pricing-API-charge-explained)).

 ## Table of content